MediaComem/docker-brownbag/README.md

 For example, running `docker build /foo` would expect to find a Dockerfile at the path `/foo/Dockerfile`, and would use the entire contents of the `/foo` directory as the build context.

 The build is run by the Docker daemon, not by the CLI.
-The first thing a build process does is send the entire context (recursively) to the daemon.
+The first thing a build process does is **send the entire context (recursively) to the daemon**.
 In most cases, it's best to start with an empty directory as context and keep your Dockerfile in that directory.
 Add only the files needed for building the Dockerfile.

 **Warning:** do not use your root directory, `/`, as the build context as it causes the build to